-2020 was the year of the Frontline Worker, where do we go from here?
+2020 was the year of the Frontline Worker, but where do we go from there?

 During the pandemic, frontline industrial workers have been critical to maintaining our essential services, helping to keep the lights on at home and our supermarket shelves full.
 The need for fast and effective, collaborative communication for this workforce has never been greater.
 But most businesses have failed to solve the problem of how to bring the frontline workers into the digital workplace.